The cabin boy will not be an ordinary pirate...

 Their soldiers are marksmen and their extra sailors become visible only as they approach to come alongside and board us.
 Captain Rodolfo has scared his crew, “You better fight to the finish, less we all hang from Spanish gallows!”

 I have handed six sailors fancy dresses to change into.
-Their pretending to be women will fool no one, but it lessens the fighting force by their number and three more sailors come seeking to copy them.
+Their pretending to be women will fool no one, but it lessens the fighting force by their number and then three more sailors come seeking to copy them.

 I have since taken to hiding under stairs until the ship is seized.
-Once boarded, I am found in my dress with my hair pinned up in curls, by one of their officers and his men.
+Once boarded, I am found in my dress with my hair pinned up in curls, by one of their officers and sailors.
 This is a time when having no manly whiskers is very helpful.
 He asks, "Young woman, it is strange to find a woman aboard such a ship.
 Hurry and explain yourself."

 Taken aboard the Primrose to the Baronesa Marietta, the Baronesa laughs under her breath as she sees me.
 “O Roberta, I am pleased to see you unharmed.
 Is it true you outfitted some of the Maverick's sailors with dresses?”

-I seek to bargain instead, “You know there is another island your ship could port at that you can claim the island for Spain.”
+I seek to bargain instead, “You know there is another island your ship could port and you can claim the island for Spain.”
 The Island she later names Lucia, so claimed and named for Marietta’s mother.
 Only later does it carry the name of Saint Lucia for whom both her mother and a sister are named.
 The Maverick under Marietta is renamed the Lucianna.

 The first night I stay aboard the Primrose is with the Baronesa in shackles.
 I have a new purpose.
-The Diegos have not had a boy born to their family; and the Prince Miguel of their region is believed to shoot blanks.
+The Diegos have not had a boy born to their family; and Prince Miguel of their region in Spain is believed to shoot blanks.
 Marietta believes if she could conceive a son and claim Miguel to be the father.
 She could win his heart and become a princess.

-While she likes sailing, being royalty and living as such would entice her to leave her present calling.
+While she likes sailing; being royalty and living as such would entice her to leave her present calling.

 My manhood increases in strength as it gets exercise every other day.
 We have made the coast of Africa, and are sailing north as I begin more earnestly to sleep with her at night.
 I walk the decks of the ship as Roberta by day.
 I am taken as being the Baroness's lady in waiting.
 Her close servant Maria knows my identity and claims my roles are her idea.